 Q: Can I use emojis in a postscript?

 A: It depends on the context.
-In informal settings, such as emails to friends or family, emojis can add a fun and personal touch.
-However, in formal or professional settings, it's best to avoid using emojis in your postscript.
+Now, in informal settings, such as emails to friends or family, emojis can add a fun and personal touch.
+Even so, in formal or professional settings, it's best to avoid using emojis in your postscript.

 Conclusion